-Yakubu Aiyegbeni has become something of a figure of fun as he wound down his career, but there were certainly no defenders laughing when he lined up for Portsmouth, Middlesbrough, Everton and Blackburn Rovers he was an utterly sensational goalscorer.
+Yakubu Aiyegbeni became something of a figure of fun as he wound down his career, but there were certainly no defenders laughing when he lined up for Portsmouth, Middlesbrough, Everton and Blackburn Rovers in England.

 And if the fun can be poked at someone who makes more in a week than most of us would do in a year, then all the sweeter.

-That was exactly the case in February when footage emerged of Yakubu Aiyegbeni pacing around the centre circle for more than two minutes during Coventry City’s 3-1 loss to Swindon.
+That was exactly the case in February 2017 when footage emerged of Yakubu pacing around the centre circle for more than two minutes during Coventry City’s 3-1 loss to Swindon.

 Play passed him by as his team-mates avoided giving the ball to him, with one even approaching him, presumably to find out what was going on.
 Fans can be heard in the background shouting at him.

 The online reaction broadly fell under two groups: those frothing at the mouth with righteous indignation as to why a professional was shirking his duties, further manifestation of English football’s deep mistrust of those players it thinks aren’t pulling their weight.

-The second group comprised of people who thought it was a really funny episode and questioned the wisdom of Coventry signing a player clearly past his sell-by date in the first place.
-Further proof, if any more was needed, of the dysfunctional management threatening to run the club into the ground.
+The second group comprised of people who just thought it was funny episode and questioned the wisdom of Coventry signing a player clearly past his sell-by date in the first place.

 The truth, as ever, was much more complex than a man just deciding to down tools as he so desired.